DarthAsh/ezr/hw3/Readme.md

 I have generated 2 bash files, guess_small.sh and guess_large.sh, which respectively run the extension for low and high dimensionality datasets.

 To run the experiment simply run these bash files.
-You will have to create the tmp and tmp2 directories.

 guess_small.sh runs it for 7 low dimensionality datasets